The Cost of Sales Engineer Training for Employees

 To prevent confusion and inconvenience from unready employees, it’s wise to invest in training for sales engineers.
 Onboarding practices make sure that new employees understand what they do in your company and how to do it well.

 Almost all companies do it because the benefits far outweigh the price, but how much does it cost to train your employees?

 The Cost of Training

-On average, the cost of training a single employee is around $1,250 in funding and a little over 30 hours of instruction according to the Association for Talent Development.
+According to the Association for Talent Development, training a single employee costs around $1,250 in funding and a little over 30 hours of instruction.
 However, the actual cost that your company will see for onboarding varies depending on several factors.

-The training investment you make for a desk receptionist is vastly different from that of, say, a database manager.
-The industry and tasks your company takes on changes how you will approach your onboarding process.
+The training investment you make for a desk receptionist is vastly different from that of a database manager.
+The industry and tasks your company takes on change how you will approach your onboarding process.